kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 6. **Critical-daemon-Pod gap.** A hard [beta criterion](#beta) for this KEP.
    If the separate drain-ordering enhancement closes it first, this KEP inherits that resolution.
 Decided at KEP review.
+7. **Reader keys on `type` and `status` only; partial-rollout safety is operational.** Keying on `reason` was considered as a way to distinguish kubelet-written state from administrator-written or stale state and
+   rejected: API conventions reserve `reason` for explanation, not control flow (see [Alternatives](#alternatives)).
+Instead, [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy) makes kubelet-first enablement, reader-first disablement, and a preflight listing of nodes carrying the conditions hard requirements, and the reader-only enablement test exercises the writer-agnostic behavior directly.
+Decided at PRR review.

 **Follow-up (not a design question).** The drain-ordering enhancement referenced in [Termination priorities and drain